lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 LPWAN technology is generally carrying a single device identifier corresponding to the DEV.
 The SCHC C/D may also not be aware of these values.

-For privacy reasons or if the DEV address is changing over time, it maybe better to use a static value.
-In that case, the TV contains the value, the MO operator is set to "equal" and the CDA is set to "not-sent".
+If the DEV address has a static value that is not derivated from the EUI-64, then TV contains the value, the MO operator is set to "equal" and the CDA is set to "not-sent".

 If several IIDs are possible, then the TV contains the list of possible IIDs, the MO is